Search for a registry/biobank

 - - Patient registries: systematic collections of clinical data for clinical research explicitly focused on a particular rare disease or group of diseases governed by an identified body.
 Single patient registries or networks of patient registries (national or international) must be based in one of the countries in the Orphanet consortium.
 Registries outside the Orphanet consortium countries can be considered if they fulfill Orphanet?s inclusion criteria;

-- - Mutation registries: databases of mutations described as causative for a particular rare disease or group of diseases, and having an online interface, governed by an identified body;
+- - Variant database: databases of variants described as causative for a particular rare disease or group of diseases, and having an online interface, governed by an identified body;

 - - Biobanks: any kind of systematic, open-for-collaboration register of biological specimen for clinical research with a clear orientation towards the field of rare diseases.